slothy-optimizer/slothy/doc.md

 - CSR Registers?
   - CRS instructions are no longer part of standard base ISA, mostly used for privileged stuff
 - factory method for instructions with same pattern/ inputs/ outputs using a dict
+- add proper license/ copyright notices for all new files

 # RISC-V